-- 7.43 The object of ensuring physical and environmental security from an information security perspective is to prevent unauthorised physical access which may lead to the unauthorised access to damage of or interference with the practice's information. - 7.44 An obvious corollary to this is that physical premises in which critical or sensitive information is processed should receive appropriate security attention.
+- 7.69 The object of ensuring physical and environmental security from an information security perspective is to prevent unauthorised physical access which may lead to the unauthorised access to damage of or interference with the practice's information. - 7.70 An obvious corollary to this is that physical premises in which critical or sensitive information is processed should receive appropriate security attention.
 They should be protected by defined security perimeters, physical barriers and entry controls where necessary.
-In all cases the protection should be commensurate with the identified risks. - 7.45 It is also important that information systems (eg. hardware, cabling, routers and hubs) on which information is processed receive appropriate protection.
-The protection provided should be commensurate with the identified risks. - 7.46 The practice's reception areas should be manned at all times save when the business is closed and access to the premises secured.
+In all cases the protection should be commensurate with the identified risks. - 7.71 It is also important that information systems (eg. hardware, cabling, routers and hubs) on which information is processed receive appropriate protection.
+The protection provided should be commensurate with the identified risks. - 7.72 The practice's reception areas should be manned at all times save when the business is closed and access to the premises secured.
 Access to areas in the practice's premises where information is processed, should only be granted to clients or third parties on the basis that they are accompanied by a person authorised to do so.
-Where possible, meeting rooms should be separated from any operational areas of the practice. - 7.47 Where areas are secured and access restricted (eg. Computer rooms), appropriate controls to entry should be implemented to ensure that only authorised personnel are allowed access and where necessary, records or registers of persons granted access must be kept. - 7.48 While it is beyond the scope of this guideline to deal with this in any detail, issues of environment security need to be considered, including controls against damage from fire, flood, earthquake, explosion and other forms of natural and manmade disasters.
-Equally, protections which include backup facilities and the retention of information off-site (in both physical and electronic form) should be dealt with. - 7.49 In dealing with electronic information the establishment of uninterrupted power supplies and, where necessary, backup generators may be a consideration. - 7.50 An issue which is often lost sight of is that controls must be established to ensure that sensitive data (and possibly licensed software) has been removed or securely overwritten prior to the disposal of computer equipment.
+Where possible, meeting rooms should be separated from any operational areas of the practice. - 7.73 Where areas are secured and access restricted (eg. Computer rooms), appropriate controls to entry should be implemented to ensure that only authorised personnel are allowed access and where necessary, records or registers of persons granted access must be kept. - 7.74 While it is beyond the scope of this guideline to deal with this in any detail, issues of environment security need to be considered, including controls against damage from fire, flood, earthquake, explosion and other forms of natural and manmade disasters.
+Equally,

+- protections which include backup facilities and the retention of information off-site (in both physical and electronic form) should be dealt with. - 7.75 In dealing with electronic information the establishment of uninterrupted power supplies and, where necessary, backup generators may be a consideration. - 7.76 An issue which is often lost sight of is that controls must be established to ensure that sensitive data (and possibly licensed software) has been removed or securely overwritten prior to the disposal of computer equipment.
 These principles apply equally to media on which information may have been stored.
-Prior to removing equipment or media from the premises of the practice, proper steps need to be taken to ensure that information is secured, or deleted in a manner that it cannot be reconstructed.
+Prior to removing equipment or media from the premises of the practice, proper steps need to be taken to ensure that information is secured, or deleted in a manner that it cannot be reconstructed. - 7.77 It is also recommended that controls be established and maintained relating to the removal of assets (including information on physical media) from the practice's premises.
+Proper controls and authorisation of removal of assets should be implemented, monitored and maintained.
+To the extent that the practice may have assets that are permanently outside of its premises (offsite), appropriate controls to protect the physical assets should be established and maintained.
+If information assets are in the control of a third party it is recommended that appropriate agreements relating to the security of the information assets are concluded.